 GPS receivers use a smoothed model of sea level to calculate elevation.
 The model is called a reference ellipsoid.
 This means that the elevation reading from the GPS receiver is not the vertical distance from true sea level, but rather the distance from the reference ellipsoid.
 In this tutorial, we introduce the concept of ellipsoids and reference ellipsoids in a way suitable for both teachers and students.
 Please use this and subsequent tutorials to help you learn more about accuracy, scientific models, and how GPS receivers work.

 The Earth is not a perfect sphere, but is instead more like a slightly squashed sphere called an ellipsoid.
 An ellipsoid looks like a basketball when someone is sitting on it.
 Instead of being perfectly round, it is squashed down from top to bottom, and bulged out from side to side.
 Because of mountains and valleys on Earth’s surface, the Earth isn’t a perfect ellipsoid either, but an ellipsoid is a good enough approximation of Earth’s overall shape.

 A GPS receiver gives latitude, longitude, and elevation.
 Let’s focus specifically on how a GPS receiver calculates elevation.
 The information required is:

 There are many different reference ellipsoids, but all GPS receivers use the same one, and it is called the WGS-84 Reference Ellipsoid.
 Below is a picture of this ellipsoid with some lengths in meters for:

-Now we know the GPS receiver uses a MODEL to figure out your elevation.
-To learn more about what using this MODEL means about your elevation measurements, please go on to the the Geoid and GPS Receivers Page.
+Now we know the GPS receiver uses a model to figure out your elevation.
+To learn more about what using this model means about your elevation measurements, please go on to the the Geoid and GPS Receivers Page.

 Last modified: Tuesday, 08-May-2018 03:02:05 UTC